engr101staff/engr101matlab/_sources/working_with_images/ex/image_desaturation.in.rst

     :alt: hues.png

     *The range of possible hue values between 0 and 1*

-  Select the code below that finds all pixels with a hue between 0.5 and 0.65, and sets their saturation to 0 (i.e. meaning color "strength" of 0).
-Hint: Use logical indexing.
+  Select the code below that finds all pixels with a blue hue (i.e., a hue between 0.5 and 0.65), and sets their saturation to 0 (i.e. meaning color "strength" of 0). *Hint: Use logical indexing.*

   .. list-table::
     :align: left